DarkStussy/aioscraper/docs/concepts/wiring.rst

 Scrapers
 --------
-- :meth:`register <aioscraper.scraper.core.AIOScraper.register>`: Add a single async callable scraper; returns the scraper so you can use it as a decorator.
+- :meth:`__call__ <aioscraper.scraper.core.AIOScraper.__call__>`: Add one or more async scraper callables; returns the first so you can use it as a decorator.
-- :meth:`register_all <aioscraper.scraper.core.AIOScraper.register_all>`: Add multiple scraper callables at once.

 Dependencies
 ------------
-- :meth:`register_dependencies <aioscraper.scraper.core.AIOScraper.register_dependencies>`: Attach arbitrary objects (clients, configs, services) that become injectable into callbacks via dependency resolution.
+- :meth:`add_dependencies <aioscraper.scraper.core.AIOScraper.add_dependencies>`: Attach arbitrary objects (clients, configs, services) that become injectable into callbacks via dependency resolution.

 .. code-block:: python